gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 For security reasons, the agent does not create a new service account that provides a static token, such as the one used by the Kubeconfig method.
 Instead, the credentials used are valid for short periods and must be rotated when they are close to expiration.
 API access credentials are generated for a specific cluster and return the expiration time.
 This expiration time is defined in the IAM role definition, and when they expire, the agent cannot forward more requests to the Kubernetes clusters.

-If the process fails because the discovery agent does not have the necessary permissions, Teleports logs the error and retries on the next discovery cycle.
+If the process fails because the agent does not have the necessary permissions, Teleports logs the error and retries on the next discovery cycle.

 With this method, Teleport does not install any agents on the cluster but requires the Kubernetes API to be accessible to the Teleport discovery agent.
 This means clusters with private API endpoints must be accessible from the machine where the discovery agent is running.